inferno-framework/inferno-framework.github.io/docs/advanced-test-features/instrumenting-test-execution.md

 An override must run the test, so it has to:

-- **Call `super` (or `yield`) exactly once.** An override that never runs the test silently skips it and records no result for it.
+- **Call `super` exactly once.** An override that never runs the test silently skips it and records no result for it.
 An override that runs it twice runs the test twice, including any HTTP requests it makes.
 - **Return the value it gets back unchanged.** That value is the test's result, and the runner uses it to roll up group and suite results.
 Using `ensure`, as above, keeps the return value intact; assigning `super` to a variable and